Volkswagen Brasília: Engine and transmission

 The Brasília has an air-cooled flat-four engine, originally with a single carburetor, mounted in a rear-engine, rear-wheel-drive layout.
 It has a manual transmission with four forward speeds and reverse.
-In the 1980s, Volkswagen also offered an optional 1300 cc ethanol-fueled engine making 49 hp.
+In the 1980s, Volkswagen also offered an optional 1300 cc ethanol-fueled engine making 49 PS.
 The 1974 Brasília, with dual carburetors, could travel 10.4 km on one liter of gasoline on the highway.
 Its urban fuel consumption is around 14 km/L.

 Performance

 Quatro Rodas tested both the VW Brasília and GM Chevette in March 1980.
 The Chevette took 19.7 seconds to accelerate from 0 to 100 km/h and the Brasília took 23 seconds.
 The Chevette's maximum speed was 138 km/h while the Brasília could reach 129 km/h.
 The Chevrolet achieved 15.4 km/L and the Volkswagen achieved 13.4 km/L on a mileage comparison.
 The Brasília was equipped with disc brakes on the front wheels, drum brakes on the rear wheels.
 Beginning with the 1977 model year, the Brasília featured dual circuit brakes and a collapsible steering wheel modified for collision safety.